NICMx/FORT-validator/docs/installation.md

 root# emerge --ask net-misc/FORT-validator root# su -s /bin/sh -c '/usr/libexec/fort/fort_setup.sh /usr/share/fort/tal/' fort
 root# rc-service fort restart
 {% endhighlight %}

 The configuration file utilized by the service can be found at `/etc/fort/config.json` (see more about [configuration file](usage.html#--configuration-file)).

+### RHEL/CentOS package

+> **RHEL/CentOS 7** users: the EPEL repository must be enabled to successfully install FORT validator.
+>
+> The following command will do: `sudo yum install epel-release`

+Download the .rpm and install it (currently tested at CentOS 7 and 8):

+{% highlight bash %}
+wget https://github.com/NICMx/FORT-validator/releases/download/v{{ site.fort-latest-version }}/fort-{{ site.fort-latest-version }}-1.el8.x86_64.rpm
+sudo yum install fort-{{ site.fort-latest-version }}-1.el8.x86_64.rpm
+{% endhighlight %}

+This version ships with 4 of the 5 TALs, so in order to get the missing one, the [Setup script](#setup-script) can be executed using the argument `/etc/fort/tal`:

+{% highlight bash %}
+# Assuming that the script is at the current location and the script was already downloaded
+sudo ./fort_setup.sh /etc/fort/tal
+{% endhighlight %}

+By default, FORT validator service isn't initialized once it's installed; so, initialize the service:

+{% highlight bash %}
+sudo systemctl start fort
+systemctl status fort

+# In case you want to stop it
+sudo systemctl stop fort
+{% endhighlight %}

+The configuration file utilized by the service can be found at `/etc/fort/config.json` (see more about [configuration file](usage.html#--configuration-file)).